Why is my child angry and disrespectful?

 One of the best ways to motivate respectful behavior and reduce behavioral issues is to catch kids being good.

 Reward positive efforts using positive reinforcement.
-Positive reinforcement, when done right, is a very powerful disciplinary tool that can help stop bad behavior from children.
+Positive reinforcement, when done right, is a very powerful disciplinary tool that can help stop bad behavior in children.

 Be observant and you will find many opportunities throughout the day to give your child positive attention.
 Praise them when it happens, “Thank you for waiting for dinner patiently.
 After soccer practice, you must be hungry”, or “I appreciate you being so polite when asking me to make you a sandwich.”